 Adaptive biathletes are athletes with a disability.
 These athletes are classified as standing, sitting or skiers with a visual impairment.
 The sport combines cross-country skiing and rifle shooting, but differs from able-body biathlon because skiers must always shoot from a prone position.
 Athlete start times are staggered by a 30 second interval system.

-At Empire State Winter Games, we run a short-distance event where skiers race a 1.5-kilometer loop three times for a total of 4.5 kilometers, stopping twice to take five shots at a target placed 10 meters away.
+At Empire State Winter Games, competitors will run a short distance event where skiers race a 1.5-kilometer loop three times for a total of 4.5 kilometers, stopping twice to take five shots at a target placed 10 meters away.
 Each target has five plates in a row that must be hit within a 15-millimeter bulls-eye.
 A 150 meter penalty loop must be skied for each missed shot.
-The International Paralympic Committee uses the Nordic Percentage System to equalize categories and determine the gold, silver and bronze medal positions.
+The International Paralympic Committee uses the Nordic Percentage System to equalize categories and determine medal positions.

 Sitting skiers use skis that are specially fit to a device called a sit-ski.
 This is a chair attached to a pair of skis, which allows a person with a lower-body disability to ski using poles and their upper body strength.

-At Empire State Winter Games, we will provide equipment to anyone who cannot provide their own.
+Empire State Winter Games will provide equipment to anyone who cannot provide their own.